trinhtin/ecommerce-uit-research/README.md

   - Starts with neural network basics and advances to sequence models crucial for LLMs.
 [Enroll here](https://www.coursera.org/specializations/deep-learning)
 - Natural Language Processing Specialization (Coursera)
   - Focuses on building and deploying NLP models, offering practical experience with LLMs.
 [Enroll here](https://www.deeplearning.ai/courses/natural-language-processing-specialization/)
+- Generative AI for Beginners (Mirosoft)
+  - Learn the fundamentals of building Generative AI applications with our 18-lesson comprehensive course by Microsoft Cloud Advocates.
+[View course](https://github.com/microsoft/generative-ai-for-beginners/)

 ## 🧰 Tools and Libraries
 Get hands-on experience with these cutting-edge tools and libraries to apply, fine-tune, and deepen your understanding of LLMs in practice: